shubhamd99/react/README.md

 ### getStaticProps

 Exporting a function called getStaticProps will pre-render a page at build time using the props returned from the function.
+It's used to fetch data asynchronously during static page generation, when dynamic data is needed at build time.
+This includes: Accessing external APIs, Fetching data from a database, and Performing calculations before rendering the page.

 ```jsx
 // This function gets called at build time on server-side.